 Note that the EL will vary over time as a consequence of that the rating and the collateral coverage distributions change with the business cycle.
 This manifests that Nordea's rating models are neither entirely through the cycle nor entirely point in time.
 The implication is that the EL calculated at the top of the business cycle will not represent the EL over a full business cycle and that migration will not explain the full variation in actual losses.
 It is expected that the average long term net loss will match the average EL over time.
+The figures for 2008 evidence that the net losses are lower than what should be expected on average.
 The fact that net losses includes reversals and recoveries from previous years limits the use of the figure as an indicator of the model's performance looking at only one year of data.
 Also for the gross loss figure a much longer times series than 1 year is required since the EL is reflecting business cycle adjusted long term averages in the case of PD and expected downturn levels for the LGD and CCF.